 There has been few events in history that one can point to and say, ‘they changed the world’.
 ‘Change’ in this case, meaning profound or even philosophical.
 There were many, after which the world did change, but over a very long period, like the onset of power, steam, electricity etc., even a world war or an atomic bomb.
-Not the conquest of space either, some trips to the moon, or even the Hubble telescope.
+Not the conquest of space though, or some trips to the moon, or even the Hubble telescope.
 The development of satellite technology is a downstream development that does compare.
-Its ramifications were not immediate in that sense, but were sudden, and have been profound.
+Its full ramifications have not been immediate in that sense, but were sudden and have been profound.
 It could be said that first to benefit was the military.

 Even the mysterious ‘1918 Flu’, with its number of victims estimated to have been in excess of 50 million, failed to ‘change the world’.

 The forces that have been unleashed in reaction to Covid-19 will represent a profound turning point in the history of civilisation.